WuodOdhis/ckbuilders/weekly-reports/week-6.md

 3. **The "Collector" Problem for Open Transactions (OTX):** This became the focal point of the week's research.

 ## Deep Dive: CoBuild OTX & Intent Solvers
-Because CKB uses the Cell model, it suffers from **State Contention**—multiple users cannot interact with the same exact cell (like an AMM liquidity pool) simultaneously.
+Because CKB uses the Cell model, it suffers from **State Contention** multiple users cannot interact with the same exact cell (like an AMM liquidity pool) simultaneously.

 The ecosystem's native solution is **CoBuild Open Transactions (OTX)** and the **CellFabric** layer.
 * Instead of rigid, balanced transactions, users sign *partial* transactions (Intents).